xenburn/ignite/docs/quick-start/mobx-state-tree.md

 ## Environment
 These are things like `api`s.
-Generally there to communicate data into and out of your app.
+Generally they're there to communicate data, both into and out of your app.

 * configured at startup
 * examples: api, firebase, analytics, biometrics, pusher, push notifications, etc.